ThinkDataEd/student/docs/unit1/lesson9.md

 ##***<u>Lesson 9: What is Typical?</u>***

 ###**Objective:**
-Students will learn about the typical value when looking at a distribution by finding the “center” and determining any point clusters.
+You will learn about the typical value when looking at a distribution by finding the “center” and determining any point clusters.

-###**Materials:**

-1. Nutrition facts dotplot (from [lesson 8](lesson8.md))

-2. Poster paper

-3. Markers, dot stickers, or sticky notes

 ###**Vocabulary:**
 typical, center, shape, spread